S H Kelkar & Company Ltd Directors Report.

 The disclosures in compliance with SEBI (Share Based Employee Benefits) Regulations, 2014, and Section 62 1(b) read with Rule 12(9) of the Companies (Share Capital & Debentures) Rules, 2014 are set out in Annexure D.

 Keva strives for a positive impact in the communities where we operate.
 Towards this end, your Company adopted a comprehensive CSR Policy that defines the framework for your Companys CSR Programme.
 The CSR Policy may be accessed on the Companys website at the link: www.keva.co.in.

 The Company also undertakes other need based initiatives in compliance with Schedule VII to the Companies Act, 2013.
-During the year, the Company has spent 1.79 Crore on CSR activities.
+During the year, the Company has spent Rs.
+1.85 Crore on CSR activities.
 The Annual Report on CSR activities is annexed herewith marked as Annexure E.

-Commissioned solar power generation units at Mulund and Vashivali Units.
+- Installation of solar power generation units at Mulund and Vashivali Units.